miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v10.9                                                  30.03.2021
+v10.9                                                  01.04.2021
 -----
 +Removed Pisha snack reward and fixed Persuasion for Phil and Stan.
-+Made Patty go behind the church as the alley is much too crowded.
++Made Patty go behind the church and fixed beachhouse money issue.
-Fixed possible way to get stuck on top of big gate in warrens map.
++Improved braid icon and four models boundaries, thanks to Norrwin.
-Corrected physical boundaries of three models, thanks to Norrwin.
+Prevented getting stuck on top of large gate in last warrens map.

 v10.8                                                  21.03.2021
 -----